ImperialCollegeLondon/rcds_intro_cpp/chapter2/README.md

 ### Namespaces and libraries

-A *namespace* in C++ is a way to group and organize related classes, functions, variables, and other identifiers to avoid name collisions.
+A *namespace* in C++ is ike a container for names (functions, classes, variables, etc.) to avoid name conflicts.
 It provides a logical scope for the identifiers it contains.

+Imagine you're working on a big project (or using a library), and two parts of the code both define a function called `print()`.
+How does the compiler know which one you mean?
+Namespaces help avoid this problem by **scoping names**.

 ```cpp
 #include <iostream>